ModestGoblin/amqp-specs/event-streams/src/event-streams-v1.0-wd01.md

 [`event-streams-consumer-group`](#462-event-streams-consumer-group-link-property)
 link property to the name of the group during attach.

-The consumer group MAY be dynamically created during link attach or MAY require for there to be a such named pre-configured entity inside of event log node, in which case attaching the link MAY fail if such an entity does not exist.
+The consumer group MAY be dynamically created during link attach or the event log node MAY require for there to be a such named pre-configured entity, in which case attaching the link MAY fail if such an entity does not exist.

-The event log node MUST NOT assign a consumer group if the consumer does not request such a binding.
+The event log node MUST NOT assign a consumer group on its own.
+Consumer group membership claims MUST be made by the consumer.
 Links that are bound to consumer groups MUST also be bound to a partition; they cannot be partition-agnostic.

 The selection and binding of a partition to the consumer within a given consumer group follows the negotiation model explained earlier in this section.